odeb1/Responsible_AI/README.md

 # Responsible AI governance: A response to UN interim report on governing AI for humanity [[Full Report](https://arxiv.org/abs/2412.12108)]

-If you find this work useful, please feel free to cite it and leave a ⭐.
+If you find this work useful, please feel free to cite it.

 ##### Recommended Citation Format in BibTex:
 ```